concord-consortium/applet-tests/timing/index.md

 stripped down.
 If there is content before the applet tag then the issue rarely occurs.
 If there is no content before the applet tag, then the test will fail often, and it can take up to a 200ms initialDelay before the failures completely go away.

+### Relevant Bugs
+- [Firefox bug report 872969](https://bugzilla.mozilla.org/show_bug.cgi?id=872969) - this is currently closed because it isn't clear how Firefox can fix this problem.
+- there should be a Java bug filed for this issue

 <div>
 <div id='gist-it-timingjs' style='width: 34em; float: left; margin-left: 10px'>